Jawwad-Fida/Jawwad-Fida/README.md

 # Hi There !!!!

 My name is Mohammed Jawwadul Islam.
 I completed my graduation in Bachelor of Science in Computer Science and Engineering (CSE) from <a href="https://www.uiu.ac.bd/">United International University</a>, Dhaka, Bangladesh.
-I am currently working as an **IT Enterprise Software Project Manager and Solution Planner (Specialist), New Core Applications in Information Technlogy division** at <a href="https://www.robi.com.bd/en">Robi Axiata Limited</a>, Dhaka, Bangladesh.
+I am currently working as an **IT Enterprise Software Project Manager and Solution Planner (Senior Associate), New Core Applications in Information Technlogy division** at <a href="https://www.robi.com.bd/en">Robi Axiata PLC</a>, Dhaka, Bangladesh.
 Optimistic and ambitious, with a passion to work with talented people and collaborate to make projects that would make an immediate impact.

 ## My interests:
 - Software Engineering